 This is a late 19th century or early 20th century large silver traditional decorative Tibetan Woman’s belt buckle clasp for aprons.
 Women wear dark-coloured wrap dresses over a blouse, and a colourfully striped, woven wool apron, called pangden and signals that she is married.
-They are a multi-coloured, striped apron and are usually three panels and the colours can range from shades of one color to a full-on rainbow.
-This buckle is resembling the front of a Tibetan woman’s Gau, backed by two hooks that are fixed into the woolen apron.
+They are a multi-coloured, striped apron and are usually three panels and the colours can range from shades of one colour to a full-on rainbow.
+This buckle is resembling the front of a Tibetan woman’s Gau, backed by two hooks that are fixed into the woollen apron.

 ANTIQUE TIBETAN PENDANT, TIBETAN HAIR BEAD ORNAMENT

 This is a rather large, late 19th century or early 20th century traditional mixed metal alloy, with very low silver content Tibetan Hair Bead ornament pendant worn by married women.
 The front is decorated with four turquoise stone cabochons and a central coral bead set in lac.
 There is very fine silver twisted wire beading and a circle of raised shot beads around the centre stone.
 There is a row of repousse lotus petals.

 High Grade Silver Front, Copper Back, Coral, 149.5 Grams (5.275 oz.)

 TIBET – 19th Century.
 This is an antique Tibetan Gau or Ghau Amulet box with four genuine corals set in a bezel setting.
 The centre mandala is one large coral in the centre of open lotus flower buds and four conch sells.
 The square surrounding the lotus flower are the Himalayan Buddhist Eight Auspicious Emblems.